Available spaces: 15

 Mr Ben Ollivere, Associate Clinical Professor, Nottingham University Hospitals NHS Trust

 This course is aimed at those preparing for the FRCS (Orth) or equivalent examination.
-The course programme has been developed over the past 11 years to ensure the whole syllabus is covered from a basic science and pathophysiology perspective.
+The course programme has been developed over the past 12 years to ensure the whole syllabus is covered from a basic science and pathophysiology perspective.
 The series of lectures and interactive sessions run over two days will cover all aspects of tribology, biomechanics, pathophysiology, statistics and microbiology required for both the written and oral examination.
-The course includes a heavy emphasis in viva practice and the candidates can expect over 6 hours of viva practice from the experienced faculty with personalised feedback.
+The course includes a heavy emphasis in viva practice and the candidates can expect around 6 hours of viva practice from the experienced faculty with personalised feedback.

 The quickest way to register and confirm your place is to book online by credit or debit card.
 In order for you to register online you will need to register with our website first, upon registration with ORUK you will be given the option to book this meeting online.
 If you have already registered with our website you can sign in and book.